jchen1981/CAMT/README.md

 ```

 ## Reproducibility
-The three folders "Simulation", "RealData" and "Runtime" contain data and scripts for reproducing all the results in the manscript.
+The three folders "Simulation", "RealData" and "Runtime" contain data and scripts for reproducing the results in the manscript.
 In the "Simulation" folder, a word document describing various simulation scripts is provided.